I forgot the email address that I was using. Why can't Blogger just tell me the address??and some ask

 - Note that steps 1 - 8, for any experienced hacker, will be summed into one step.

-Plug in the URL of the blog.Everything else is just more programming.
+Plug in the URL of the blog.Everything else is just more coding - and a nice robust botnet or two.

 If you need to recover access to your Blogger account, don't expect to use the Blogger "Forgot?" wizard, plug in your blog URL, and get a reply